Zhaiyuan-Ji/AutoAnnotator/README.md

 ## Architecture
 ![architecture](src/architecture.png)

-The PaSa system consists of two LLM agents, Crawler and Selector.
-The Crawler processes the user query and can access papers from the paper queue.
-It can autonomously invoke the search tool, expand citations, or stop processing of the current paper.
-All papers collected by the Crawler are appended to the paper queue.
-The Selector reads each paper in the paper queue to determine whether it meets the criteria specified in the user query.
+AutoAnnotator consists of two layers: a meta-controller layer and a task-specialist layer.
+The meta-controller layer, powered by LLMs, is responsible for selecting appropriate SLMs from Hugging Face, automatically generating the code required for the entire annotation process and performing secondary review on samples that are difficult for SLMs.
+The task-specialist layer comprises the selected SLMs by the meta-controller layer.
+SLMs use a majority voting mechanism to annotate samples and periodically use difficult samples from LLMs for secondary review to continuously update themselves.
 ## Dataset

 All the datasets are available at [pasa-dataset](https://huggingface.co/datasets/CarlanLark/pasa-dataset)